Enprogames/Stock-Bot/README.md

 3. Ensure [git is installed](https://git-scm.com/downloads)
 4. Clone fork: `git clone https://github.com/username/Stock-Bot.git`
 5. Change to project directory: `cd Stock-Bot`
+6. Run setup.sh: `./setup.sh`.
+This will do the following:
-6. Create virtual environment using venv:
+     1. Create virtual environment using venv:
          1. Windows: `python -m venv venv --prompt stock-bot`
          2. Linux: `python3 -m venv venv --prompt stock-bot`
-7. Activate virtual environment:
+     2. Activate virtual environment:
          1. Windows: `source venv/Scripts/activate`
          2. Linux: `source venv/bin/activate`
-8. Install requirements: `pip install -r requirements.txt`
+     3. Install requirements: `pip install -r requirements.txt`
-9. Install pre-commit git hooks: `pre-commit install`
+     4. Install pre-commit git hooks: `pre-commit install`
+     5. Setup post-merge hooks to update requirements on merge.
 ## Running
 This project is currently not in a runnable state.
 You can look at and tinker with the code in this repository, but at the moment there is no specific way of running the project.
 ## Contributing